vanvalenlab/intro-to-deepcell/pretrained_models/README.md

 ![image](resources/DeepCell_website_predict.png)

 2. This will take you to the image upload interface.
-The default model is `multiplex`.
+The default model is `Mesmer`.
 Before submitting your image, make sure you understand [the available models and data formatting requirements](#formatting-data-for-web-based-models).
 Upload your image by dragging it into the upload box, or by clicking and then browsing to find your image.

 ![image](resources/DeepCell_website_upload.png)